 Space Station Crew Returns to Earth, Lands Safely in Kazakhstan

-One of several key research focus areas during Expedition 39 was human health management for long duration space travel, as NASA and Roscosmos prepare for two crew members to spend one year aboard the space station in 2015.
+A key research focus during Expedition 41 was human health management for long duration space travel, as NASA and Roscosmos prepare for two crew members to spend one year aboard the space station beginning in 2015.

-Expedition 40 now is operating aboard the station, with Steve Swanson of NASA in command of the orbiting laboratory.
-Swanson and his crewmates, Flight Engineers Oleg Artemyev and Alexander Skvortsov of Roscosmos, will tend to the station as a three-person crew until the arrival in two weeks of three new crewmates: Reid Wiseman of NASA, Maxim Suraev of Roscosmos and Alexander Gerst of the European Space Agency.
-Wiseman, Suraev and Gerst are scheduled to launch from Kazakhstan May 28.
+Expedition 42 now is operating aboard the station with Barry Wilmore of NASA in command.
+Wilmore and his crewmates, Flight Engineers Alexander Samokutyaev and Elena Serova of Roscosmos, will tend to the station as a three-person crew until the arrival in two weeks of three new crew members: Terry Virts of NASA, Anton Shkaplerov of Roscosmos and Samantha Cristoforetti of the European Space Agency.
+Virts, Shkaplerov and Cristoforetti are scheduled to launch from Kazakhstan on Nov.
+23 (U.S. time).

 Source : NASA - view original press release